 The first gate is the “SURAJ POL” (sun gate).
 This gate is the entrance gate of the Fort.
 The “Sun” indicates that they belong to “Sun Dynasty”.
 As soon as we enter the fort, we can see the “SILA DEVI TEMPLE”, a temple for Goddess Kaali, which has the beautiful silver doors with the statues of the goddess.
 It is believed that the king built this temple when he won the battle after receiving the Goddess Kaali’s blessings in his dreams.

 Suraj Pol leads to the first courtyard, “JALEB CHOWK”.
-It is the main courtyard, where the King’s army were welcomed after their arrival from the borders.
+It is the main courtyard, where they welcomed the King’s army, after their arrival from the borders.

 The next section is called “Diwan-i-Aam” that refers to the “Hall of Public Audience”.
-Here is where the king conducts darbars, that is the king meets his state people, listens to their problem and solves them.
+Here is where the king conducts darbars.
+In other words, the King meets his state people, listens to their problem and solves them.

 The next comes the “Diwan-i-Khas” or the “Hall of Private Audience”.
 It is the hall where the king meets his army general and other officials to take some important decision and strategies about war, etc.

 The next section consists of a gate called “Ganesh Pol”.
 As the Rajput Kings are Hindus, this gate indicates the God Ganesh.